Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 The last switch characteristic is cut-through versus store-and-forward.

-Cut-through switches start forwarding a packet while the packet is still arriving, leading to much lower networking latency.
-Whereas store-and-forward switches wait for the entire packet to arrive before checking that no corruption has occurred, and then only forward the packet if that check passes.
+Cut-through switches start forwarding a packet while the packet is still arriving, leading to much lower networking latency, whereas store-and-forward switches wait for the entire packet to arrive before checking that no corruption has occurred, and then only forward the packet if that check passes.

 Where issues arise is when a packet is corrupted, a cut-through switch might still forward it, propagating corrupted packets through the network since forwarding began before the FCS (frame check sequence) could be checked.